 What will happen in my state?

 It depends on the laws in your state.
-Organizations both friendly and unfriendly to the pro-life movement are tracking what a post-Roe world might look like in each state.
 Broadly speaking, these laws fall into a few categories:

-- Pre-Roe laws : These are laws that existed prior to 1973 but remain unenforced due to Roe.
-If Roe is reversed, these laws, most of which are strongly pro-life, could be enforced once again.
+1. Pre-Roe laws: These are laws that existed prior to 1973 but remained unenforced because of Roe.
+Now that Roe has been reversed, these laws, most of which are strongly pro-life, could be enforced once again.

-- Trigger laws : These are laws that will go into effect (be “triggered”) should Roe be overturned.
+2. Trigger laws: These are laws that can go into effect (be “triggered”) now that Roe has been overturned.
 Numerous states have pro-life trigger laws.

-- Enjoined laws : Many states had pro-life laws which have been ruled unconstitutional by a court that could be brought back into effect with Roe’s reversal.
+3. Enjoined laws: Many states had pro-life laws that have been ruled unconstitutional by a court (including, for example, heartbeat laws, gestational limits, and discrimination-abortion protections) that may be brought back into effect with Roe’s reversal.

-- Pro-abortion laws : Several states have a pro-abortion laws that codify a right to abortion in state law.
-These would remain in effect if Roe is reversed.
+4. Pro-abortion laws and court decisions: Several states have pro-abortion laws that codify a “right to abortion” in state law.
+In other states, courts have ruled that a “right to abortion” is protected by the state’s constitution.
+These laws and court decisions remain in effect even after Roe was reversed.

 How will overturning Roe v.
 Wade affect medical professionals?